When you’re in early labour, you might be feeling a wide range of emotions.

-If marathon entrants began their race with a sprint or bolt, they wouldn’t finish the race – they’d burn out!
+If marathon runners were to begin a race with a sprint or bolt, they wouldn’t ever finish – they’d burn out!

 Find out what causes labour to start.

-For some women, early labour can continue for several days or more, and can become a frustrating and testing time.
+For some women, early labour can continue for several days or more, and can be a frustrating and testing time.

-Early labour is when you’re zero to four centimetres dilated, after which time it becomes active labour – which is when contractions are regular and constant.
+Early labour is when you’re 0-4 centimetres dilated, after which time labour becomes active – which is when contractions are regular and constant.

-Some women will experience a mucus plug or ‘show’ (in whole or parts of it) in early labour, as a result of the cervix moving and opening.
-However, it’s also normal to not see anything at all until later in labour.
+In early labour, some women will experience a mucus plug or ‘show’ (in whole, or parts of it) as a result of the cervix moving and opening.
+However, it’s also normal not to see anything at all until later in labour.

 How Important Is This Annoying Early Labour?

-Remind yourself that early labour contractions are your body working very hard, building up to stronger, longer contractions.
-This is very little reason to feel disappointed or that your body has failed you.
-It’s working beautifully!
+Remind yourself that early labour contractions mean your body is working very hard, and building up to stronger, longer contractions.
+There is no reason to feel disappointed, or to think your body has failed you.
+It’s working so beautifully!

 Here are 8 tips and suggestions for early labour: